 I love your books.

-But anyway, I read the second one, and of course, when they got to the Boston Tea Party, they found out that it really wasn't a bunch of people sitting around drinking tea.
+But anyway, I read the second one, and of course, when they got to the Boston tea party, they found out that it really wasn't a bunch of people sitting around drinking tea.

-And they loved it.
+And they loved this.

-And that I was always trying to think of something that I could do kind of as a celebration when we finished.
+And I was always trying to think of something that I could do kind of as a celebration when we finished.

 We write in Friday journals every week.

-They write a uh friendly letter to their parents because writing friendly letters is another skill that they have to have.
+They write a friendly letter to their parents because writing friendly letters is another skill that they have to have.

 And so many of them mentioned it and told their parents about it.

-And um, so anyway, a lot of my kids have never had Boston Baked Beans, so I purchased those, and that was what we did for, you know, if they did well on their test, and most of them liked them.
+So I purchased those, and that was what we did for, you know, if they did well on their test.

 There were a few that didn't.